 Program Goal 3: Graduates will be multiculturally informed marriage and family therapists.
 SLO 5: Students will demonstrate knowledge of a multiculturally-informed perspective.
-Measure: Students will attain at least a 60% on the multicultural section of the MFT
+Measure: The Comprehensive Exam.

-Comprehensive Exam
+• Target: 75% of students will attain at least a 60% on the multicultural section of the Comprehensive Exam.